-It is a home to inspire the imagination, days could drift bye before wanting to leave or having any desire to leave.
-The rest area is an open plan design, extending out to a patio style garden, cosy for winter nights and cool in the summer.
-Leading down to the basement is an elegant swimming pool with exposed stone walls that umbrella over the pool and then on to the sauna, There is also a well equipped gym.
+It is home to inspire the imagination, days could drift bye before wanting to leave or having any desire to leave.
+The rest area is open plan design, extending out to a patio style garden, cosy for winter nights and cool in the summer.
+Leading down to the basement is an elegant swimming pool with exposed stone walls that umbrella over the pool and then on to the sauna, There is also a well-equipped gym.

 For more information please contact:

 Inspiring international lifestyles based on the French Riviera